binyang424/PolyTex/doc/source/test/curve2D_interp_with_confidence.rst

 :math:`(x_i, y_i)`, where :math:`i = 1, 2, ..., n`.

-This kriging method is the basis for fiber tow trajectory smoothing and control point resampling of fiber tow surface implimented in polytex.Tow class.
+This kriging method is the basis for fiber tow trajectory smoothing and control point resampling of fiber tow surface implemented in PolyTex.Tow class.

 ..
 GENERATED FROM PYTHON SOURCE LINES 15-36